awsdocs/amazon-lumberyard-release-notes/archive/1.21/improvements-changes.md

 ## Miscellaneous<a name="miscellaneous-improvements-changes-v1.21"></a>

 See the following miscellaneous changes to Lumberyard.
++ 1.21.2: Asset Editor
+When you modify a parent entity, then undo the changes, those changes now revert correctly.

 + The following APIs, systems, and tools are planned to be removed in a future release:
   + AWS gem
   + AzCore: `DirectSocket`